Definability of derivations in the reducts of differentially closed fields

-For a differentially closed field $\mathcal{F}=(F;+,\cdot,0,1,\D)$ we consider its reducts of the form $\mathcal{F}_{R}=(F;+,\cdot,0,1,P)_{P \in R}$ where $R$ is a collection of definable sets in $\mathcal{F}$.
-We will assume for simplicity that the sets from $R$ are $\emptyset$-definable (though this assumption is not essential).
+For a differentially closed field $\mathcal{F}=(F;+,\cdot,0,1,\D)$ we consider its reducts of the form $\mathcal{F}_{R}=(F;+,\cdot,0,1,P)_{P \in R}$ where $R$ is some collection of definable sets in $\mathcal{F}$.
 Our main problem is to understand when the derivation $\D$ is definable in $\mathcal{F}_{R}$.
 Ideally, we would like to find a dividing line for definability of $\D$ like local modularity in the problem of recovering the field structure in the reducts of algebraically closed fields (see the discussion below).

 \begin{question} When is $\D$ definable in the reduct $\mathcal{F}_{R}$? \end{question}